Traditional Sauna in the secret saunas of Helsinki as seen in the Scandic Helsinki Station Hotel

 📍 Hermanni Neighborhood

 Tucked inside a modest residential building, Sauna Hermanni has been serving locals since the 1950s.
-It’s all about heat, tradition, and genuine community atmosphere with no trendy add-ons required.
+It provides you with a genuine community atmosphere and no trendy add-ons.

 🔥 Real Deal: One of the few saunas where you may not hear a single word of English (in a good way).